How to Debate Flat Earth Believers

 It is about to be a very frustrating experience.

 A growing number of people think the earth is flat.
 My curiosity was pricked by an article in The Economist.
 Since then, I’ve debated (or, more accurately, “debated”) many flat Earth believers.
-Here, I offer up some words of advice on how to steer a debate with them.
+Here, I offer up some words of advice on how to steer a flat earth debate.

 There’s only one other “globetard” in the room: An elderly woman who stays quiet throughout, except once to ask a question about where the edge of the earth is.
 I like her.
 During the questions, when she senses my annoyance, she’ll knowingly wink at me in solidarity.
 She’ll eventually walk out in apparent disgust.
 The debate itself is a mess.
 I never finish my fifteen-minute presentation.
 Constant interruptions are raised against points I’ve never made.
 No one takes the time to realize I’m fully acquainted with flat Earth literature.
 I try to advance a more sophisticated argument they’ve never considered before.
 Half the room never stops to listen to it.
 The other half never gets the chance to, what with the constant bickering.